-DEPARTMENT OF ADMINISTRATIVE SERVICES Security Officer Canvass
+DEPARTMENT OF ADMINISTRATIVE SERVICESSecurity Officer Canvass

-- A. Prior to posting a Security Officer or Radio Operator vacancy within the Department of Administrative Services - the DAS canvass Security Officers or Radio Operators for individual preference to move to the vacant shift and facility.
+- A. Prior to posting a Security Officer or Radio Operator vacancy within the Department of Administrative Services, the DAS shall first canvass full-time Security Officers or Radio Operators for individual preference to move to the vacant shift and facility.
 Canvassing will be conducted in State seniority order.
+Prior to posting the resulting vacancy, part-time security officers or radio operators may canvass into a full-time vacancy in State seniority order.
 The resulting shift will then be posted as a vacancy pursuant to Article 17. - B. For the purpose of the above procedures a shift shall be defined as the hours of the day and days of the week as established by DAS. - C. It shall be the exclusive DAS prerogative to determine the number and composition of shifts in each facility.